-An anchor is a Merkle tree root of a note commitment tree (either the Sprout tree or the Sapling tree).
+An anchor is a Merkle tree root of a note commitment tree (either the Sprout tree or the Sapling tree or the Orchard tree).
 It uniquely identifies a note commitment tree state given the assumed security properties of the Merkle tree's hash function.
 Since the nullifier set is always updated together with the note commitment tree, this also identifies a particular state of the associated nullifier set.

-In a given block chain, for each of Sprout and Sapling, treestates are chained as follows:
+In a given block chain, for each of Sprout and Sapling and Orchard, treestates are chained as follows: